-Rachel Lindsay Says The ‘Bachelor’ Franchise ‘Is On Not On The Right Side’ Of Racial Issues
+Rachel Lindsay Says ‘The Bachelor’ Franchise ‘Is Not On The Right Side’ Of Racial Issues

 “I know what we were a part of and what we believe in, and I’m happy.
 I would do it again if I had the opportunity to protest,” Rachel said of her involvement.

-It wasn’t just the recent death of George Floyd that had The Bachelorette speaking up about civil injustice.
+It wasn’t just the recent death of George Floyd that had the Bachelorette star speaking up about civil injustice.
 The former litigator has been vocal about the show’s lack of diversity.
-She criticized the franchise after the black contestant, Mike Johnson, was not cast as The Bachelor after having been on Brown’s season of the popular show.
+She criticized the franchise after a black contestant, Mike Johnson, was not cast as The Bachelor after having been on Hannah Brown’s season of the popular show.

 “How can I sit back and be quiet, when I am a part of something that isn’t as supportive or doesn’t reflect who I am?
 I just feel like if anybody is in my position, you couldn’t sit quiet about that.”

 Rachel continued to discuss how the popular dating show has only cast one person of color during its 40 seasons on the air.
-She admitted that she had “made excuses” for the decisions in the past but realized that the franchise had the “power to do what they want,” which included cast a person of color.
+She admitted that she had “made excuses” for the decisions in the past but realized that the franchise had the “power to do what they want,” which included casting a person of color.

 As for her feelings on The Bachelor now, Rachel was candid.